clintongreen/baskerville-sidebar/README.md

 Upload this as a wordpress theme and you should have a sidebar on the Homepage of the great [Baskerville Wordpress theme](https://wordpress.org/themes/baskerville/).

-I am not the author of Baskerville, nor am I in any way affiliated with the theme, or it's author.
-I just created a child-theme to include a Sidebar on the Homepage.

 The sidebar only shows up desktop when the screen width is > 1000px.
 If you require the sidebar on mobile then inject the following CSS into your website.

 ```